Euro zone bond markets shrug off ultra-weak PMIs

 "Given the prospect for the economic downturn and much more issuance going forward, I think the level where yields are settling down is the place for them to be."
 Bond yields were up overall on the day alongside stocks , extending a reversal of last week's pattern, when safe-haven bonds and shares fell as investors sold liquid assets to make up for losses elsewhere.

 Germany sold 2.9 billion euros of two-year bonds and retained another 1.1 billion euros with demand exceeding the amount sold by a relatively weak 1.2 times.
-Spain is expected to sell a seven-year bond via a syndicate of banks.
+Spain raised 10 billion euros of new seven-year bonds on Tuesday, receiving strong demand in a sign of confidence in the euro area's weaker-rated borrowers following emergency measures launched by the European Central Bank last week.

-Later on Tuesday euro zone finance ministers will discuss European Commission proposals to make use of the bloc's bailout fund to fight the economic impact of the coronavirus outbreak.
-Italy is in favour of allowing the fund to provide financial support without conditionality, and also supports the issuance of European Union bonds.
+Euro zone finance ministers were on Tuesday discussing European Commission proposals to make use of the bloc's bailout fund to fight the economic impact of the coronavirus outbreak.
+Italy is in favour of allowing the fund to provide financial support without conditions, and also supports the issuance of common European Union bonds.

-Germany once again dismissed calls for joint debt issuance on Monday.
-Germany's government, which will finance a new supplementary budget of 156 billion euros with new borrowing to tackle the impact of the outbreak, will return to its savings policy once the crisis is over, its economy minister said.
+Germany, which has announced a massive fiscal stimulus plan, once again dismissed calls for joint debt issuance on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)